KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 By design, and setting aside issues of timing, we desire that either the owner or the inheritor of the funds should be able to spend this utxo.
 We assume that the owner has one address, and the inheritor has another.
 To achieve this, we use an advanced CryptoConditions feature that states that either of two addresses can spend the funds.
 This is called a `1of2` CryptoCondition, and it is placed as a logical condition for (?) `vout.0 (?) or the OP_RETURN? vout.n-1`.

 A fee is allocated to `vout.1`.
 This is used as a marker.
-The marker allows a developer to use a special SDK function <!-- what function? --> to create a list of all initial transactions for the module.
+The marker allows a developer to use a special SDK function, `SetCCunspents()`, to create a list of all initial transactions for the module.

 As usual, out of the remaining amount of our initial utxo, we need to send all that we desire to keep to our `change` address.

 Also, we need to leave an amount as an incentive for the miner.
 Any remainder beyond the sum total of our new `vout` values will automatically be allocated in this manner.
 We typically leave `10000` satoshis of our Smart Chain coin, by convention.

 Note the `F` letter in the opreturn structure.
 The `F` stands for "fund."
 By convention, the first byte of any opreturn is the `EVAL` code.
-We omitted the `EVAL` code in the description above <!-- why? can we put it in there? -->.
-The second byte is the transaction functional id.
+The second byte is the transaction functional id, we use it to understand the transaction data structure in the opreturn.

 We also stored other relevant data in the opreturn:

 - The owner and inheritor pubkeys
 - Inactivity time
   - this is the amount of seconds during which the owner must exhibit activity to maintain sole control over the funds
-  - If the owner does not spend funds <!-- or contribute funds, too, right? --> during this time period, the inheritor will gain the ability to spend these funds as well <!-- this should be explained earlier -->
+  - If the owner does not spend funds during this time period, the inheritor will gain the ability to spend these funds as well
 - The descriptive name of this funding plan

 #### The Add Coins Transaction